-Before getting into the nitty gritty of a meeting, fostering a flexible, creative environment is key to balanced employee-employer relationships.
+Before getting into the nitty gritty of a meeting, fostering a creative environment is key to balanced employee-employer relationships, especially during onboarding.
 These 101 icebreaker questions for work are designed to initiate group discussions and allow members to get to know each other in an inclusive atmosphere.

 I’ve organized these questions into categories that suit different situations, such as team building questions, "would you rather" icebreaker questions, and even questions for resident Potter Heads!
 You really can’t go wrong with choosing good icebreaker questions.
 Here are the categories:

 - Wholesome Icebreaker Questions